khowling/yet-another-llm-example/README.md

 Now, the application needs a `mongo database` for our business objects and trasactions, a `blob storage` for documents and images and a `few OpenAI services` for the chat experiance.
 You can either run these in the cloud (recommended), or run them locally using local emulators (except for the AI dependencies of course).
 Follow `Setup Dependencies in Cloud (Azure)`, or, if you want to run locally, follow `Install depednecies locally`

-NOTE: If you have an Azure account already and your not familour with setting up a local laptop, is probably eisier to run the dependencies in your Azure subscription
+> NOTE: If you have an Azure account already or your not familour with installing packages in Linux (it gets involved), is probably eisier to run the dependencies in your Azure subscription

 ### Option1 : Setup Dependencies in Cloud (Azure)